Carbon2Chem® – A Key Building Block for the Climate Protection

 FONA

-Information from the German Federal Ministry of Education and Research on the status of the joint project Carbon2Chem®.
+Information from the German Federal Ministry of Research, Technology and Space (BMFTR) on the status of the joint project Carbon2Chem®.

 Electronic press kit